 Meltwater Clogs the Drainage Systems

-When the temperatures finally are above the freezing point during daytime, snow-melt sets on.
-Since the drainage system is still at below freezing temperatures, the melt-water freezes upon flowing into the sinks.
-The results?
-The drainage system gets clogged with ice.
-Consequently, all further melt-water has no way to go.
-Huge puddles exist all over town.
+Once temperatures exceed the freezing point during daytime, snow-melt sets on.
+However, because the drainage system is still at temperature below the freezing point, the melt-water freezes upon entering.
+Consequently, the drainage system clogs up, and huge puddles form all over town.
 Of course, gutters have the same fate.
 Water drops from the roofs, sometimes building long icicles.

 Rubber Boots Are A Must-have

 Because of all the water, rubber boots are in order.
-However, they conduct heat very easily.
-Thus, your feet get cold in no time.
-People wear double sock and rubber boots with jeans and a light jacket during day time.
+However, rubber conducts heat very easily.
+Therefore, you loose body heat fast, i.e., your feet get cold in no time.
+Therefore, people wear double socks in their rubber boots, but light clothes.

-The piles of snow along the streets turn gray or even black from the dirt and gravel that remain in the snowpack when the water runs away.
+Along the streets, the snow piles turn gray or even black from dirt and gravel that remain in the snowpack when the water runs away.

-I don’t like the melting season because it brings out all the dirt of winter.
-Not only gravel that was used to roughen the roads during winter or seeds and needles that fell off the trees.
-Once the snow goes away it gives sight to all the lost mittens, scarves, candy wraps, plastic shopping bags, trash bags fallen off from pickup trucks, and whatever people lost or disrespectfully threw away during winter.
+The melting season brings out not only gravel (used to roughen the roads during winter) or seeds and needles that fell off the trees.
+It also brings out all the lost mittens, scarves, candy wraps, plastic shopping bags, masks, trash bags fallen off from pickup trucks, and whatever people disrespectfully threw away during winter.

 Dingman, S.L.
 (2021) Physical Hydrology.
 3rd edition.
 Prentice Hall.